StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 ### Satisfying the Notes Specification

-About three-quarters through the semester, the instructor will secretly choose three theorems that have been satisfactorally presented in each team.
-Students will submit their full notebook, and the instructor will mark the proofs of these theorems.
+Around two-thirds through the semester, the instructor will secretly choose three topics that have been satisfactorally presented in class.
+Students will submit their full notebook, and the instructor will evaluate the notes on these topics, as well as for coverage of the semester.

-Students who receive **✓** on all three theorems will have satisfied the Notes Specification.
-Students who receive only **✓** and **✱** marks may revise their proofs and resubmit to satisfy the specification.
-Otherwise, an additional opportunity to satisfy this specification will be given at the end of the semester, with three newly chosen theorems.
-Only 2/3 **✓** will be required, but there will be no opportunity for revisions.
+Students who have satisfactorily taken notes on all three topics and have notes on nearly all topics covered in class will have satisfied the Notes Specification; students will be given the opportunity to correct minor errors.

+Students with more significant issues in their notes will be given the opportunity to resubmit their notebook at the end of the semester, with no opportunity for revisions.

 ## Knowledge

-Periodically multiple-choice closed-note Knowledge Quizzes will be given during class to assess coverage of the nine topics outlined under Course Content.
-The class will choose which topics will be covered on each quiz.
+Periodically multiple-choice closed-note Knowledge Quizzes will be given during class to assess coverage of the areas outlined above in Course Content.
 Five questions from each topic will be asked.

-Students that answer at most one question incorrectly for a topic will be given a **✓** mark for that topic.
-Only one **✓** may be earned per topic.
+Students that answer at most one question incorrectly for a area will be given a **✓** mark for that area.
+Only one **✓** may be earned per area.
-If two or more questions are answered incorrectly, then that topic may be reattempted on a future quiz.
+If two or more questions are answered incorrectly, then that area may be reattempted on a future quiz.

-## Satisfying the Knowledge Specification
+### Satisfying the Knowledge Specification

-Students that earn 7/9 **✓** in this way will have satisfied the Knowledge Specification.
+Students that earn at least 7/9 **✓** in this way will have satisfied the Knowledge Specification.

 ## Proofs